MicrosoftDocs/bot-docs/articles/deploy-bot-github.md

 ![Create an Azure web app](~/media/azure-create-webapp.png)

-## Step 3: Set up continous deployment from your GitHub repository to Azure
+## Step 3: Set up continuous deployment from your GitHub repository to Azure

 Specify GitHub as the **Deployment Source** for your web app.
 When you are asked to authorize Azure access to your GitHub repo, choose the branch from which to deploy.